rsutton/devops-takehome/README.md

 [InfluxDb](https://www.influxdata.com/) is an example of a time series database suitable for persisting docker performance metrics.
 Cadvisor can be configured to use this database.

 For a more powerful and expressive option for viewing and monitoring metrics is [Grafana](https://grafana.com/).
 This tool greatly improves the experience over cadvisor and latest versions provide alerting and annotation features.
 Access to historical data is only limited by the amount of disk space available.
+It is generally sufficient to use a maximum collection granularity of 1 minute intervals and in practice these are averaged over some larger time period to reduce the disk storage requirements.

 Grafana requires some post installation configuration to make the necessary connections with InfluxDb which can be found in this [blog post](https://www.brianchristner.io/how-to-setup-docker-monitoring/).
 You can login using 'admin:admin'.

         http://localhost:3000/